National Restaurant Association

 Public Relations: Rick Berman, and Employment Policies Institute

-One of the main proponents for the NRA is the Employment Policies Institute.
-According to the National Journal, the Employment Policies Institute (EPI) was started “by a group of restaurant companies” that at the time (1995) got “95% of its budget from corporate sources—primarily restaurateurs and retailers.”
+Berman also is president and CEO of the Employment Policies Institute, which pushes NRA-favored policies like opposition to minimum wage increases and paid sick days.
+The National Journal has described EPI as “another new think tank with even closer ties to industry…started in 1992 by a group of restaurant companies that wanted an alternative source of research on labor issues.”
+According to the National Journal, in 1995 EPI got “95% of its budget from corporate sources—primarily restaurateurs and retailers.”
 EPI operates from the same address (1090 Vermont Ave.
-NW, Suite 800 Washington, D.C.
+NW, Suite 800, Washington, D.C.
 20005) as Berman and Company, the PR firm owned by Rick Berman.

 - Dawn Sweeney - President and CEO, formerly President and CEO of AARP Services, the taxable subsidiary of the AARP.
 According to the NRA 990 filings with the IRS, the organization paid Ms. Sweeney $2.2 million in total compensation in 2011.